Faculty and Staff

 Image of a smiling man with a grey sweatshirt standing in front of brick wall

-Evan Mix, JD, MPA, Research Coordinator
+Evan Mix, JD, MPA, Research Scientist

 emix@uw.edu

-Evan is a public policy researcher and a research coordinator for the Collaborative on Extreme Event Resilience.
+Evan is a public policy researcher and a research scientist for the Collaborative on Extreme Event Resilience.
 He was previously an attorney.
 Evan’s research interests include tribal-federal relations and the roles Indigenous communities play in hazard management.
 He is trained in a variety of quantitative and qualitative research methods, including content analysis, semi-structured interviewing, and assorted statistical data analysis techniques.

 Kathleen Moloney

-Kathleen Moloney, MPH, Research Coordinator
+Kathleen Moloney, MPH, Research Scientist

 kmoloney@uw.edu

-Kathleen Moloney is a Research Coordinator with the Collaborative on Extreme Event Resilience.
+Kathleen Moloney is a Research Scientist with the Collaborative on Extreme Event Resilience.
 Her research interests include the intersections of disasters and social determinants of health, improving the ability of public health practitioners to prepare for, respond to and recover from disasters, and conducting community-engaged disaster research.
 She has training in a variety of qualitative and quantitative public health research methods and skills, including epidemiology, conducting semi-structured interviews and focus groups, survey administration, and data management and analysis.
 In addition to her research experience in the hazards and disaster field, she worked as a public health practitioner in disaster response, including as a Disaster Program Specialist with the American Red Cross and Disaster Relief Coordinator with Catholic Charities.

 A smiling woman with long brown hair wearing a black shirt with white polka dots.